Sharing the Season 2021 list

-Needs: Monetary donations for the West Branch (Cleveland) Library Project or the Rowan Public Library Foundation Endowment.
+Needs: Monetary donations for the Rowan Public Library Foundation Endowment or the Friends of Rowan Public Library.
 Contributions can be made by individuals, families, businesses or groups.
 Cash, checks, and credit or debit donations are accepted.
 All gifts will be acknowledged in the library’s monthly newsletter.
 Gifts are tax-deductible as allowed by federal and state law.

 P.O.
 Box 2349, Salisbury, NC 28145-2349

-Needs: Encourage every child to read 20 minutes a day; contribute to the system’s Rowan Partners for Education Fund to support teaching and learning; donate books for the summer feeding program; volunteer to read with children at school; attend community exhibitions of student work; write a “thank you” note to a teacher; make positive posts on social media; ensure students get eight hours of sleep per night, and that they arrive at school on time ready to learn; encourage students to attend school every school day; learn more about how renewal is helping meet the needs of each child.
-See this link: https://www.rssed.org/about/renewal
+Needs: Encourage every child to read 20 minutes a day; contribute to the system’s Rowan Partners for Education Fund to support teaching and learning; donate books for the summer feeding program; volunteer to read with children at school; attend community exhibitions of student work; write a “thank you” note to a teacher; make positive posts on social media; ensure students get eight hours of sleep per night, and that they arrive at school on time ready to learn; encourage students to attend school every school day.

 Rowan Vocational Opportunities